-SkiStar relies heavily on employee engagement.
-Motivated and satisfied employees will also provide good service for guests, and the guests are always at the centre of SkiStar’s operations.
+Employees engagement is essential for SkiStar.
+Motivated and satisfied employees will provide good service for guests, and our guests are always at the core of SkiStar’s operations.

 Work environment, health and safety

 Health and safety include both safe and secure workplaces for Group employees, good working conditions and a healthy work/life balance.
 Living and working at one of SkiStar’s destinations allows good opportunities for an active lifestyle in a natural alpine environment.
 Each SkiStar destination has a work environment team that ensures the organisation works systematically with health and safety, which includes, for example, regular safety inspections and risk assessment of operations.
 SkiStar also has a robust crisis management organisation at each destination, with procedures for escalating to crisis mode in the event of serious incidents.
 Crisis management exercises are carried out every year to improve our ability to handle serious situations.

 SkiStar carries out regular employee surveys to ensure a good and pleasant work environment.
 These employee surveys also serve to identify areas where there is potential for improvement.
 Following the surveys, three focus areas are selected that SkiStar then works on to bring about further improvement, and to respond to employees’ preferences and expectations.
 Health checks are also carried out regularly to prevent occupational risks and contribute to the physical wellbeing of the company’s employees.
 Performance and salary reviews are conducted annually with all employees.